 This recipe is a must make if you own a slow cooker and love lamb.
-I’ve been experimenting with a lot of curries in my slow cooker lately because OMG so convenient.
+I've been experimenting with a lot of curries in my slow cooker lately because OMG so convenient.
 My first success was the slow cooker chicken curry that is one of the most popular recipes on the site today!
 And for good reason.
 Indian food can be time consuming and can involve some stirring and grinding spices etc. But my slow cooker curries are really dump and go.
 And the results are fantastic!
-No boring, dumbed down flavours here.
-These are packed with flavour and you won’t believe how little effort goes into them.
+No boring, dumbed down flavors here.
+These are packed with flavor and you won't believe how little effort goes into them.

 The only pre-cooking I ask you to do for this slow cooker lamb curry is sauteing onions, garlic and ginger.
-This helps get rid of the raw flavour that sometimes doesn’t go away completely in the slow cooker and helps you start off with aromas that help cook the lamb along the way.
+This helps get rid of the raw flavor that sometimes doesn't go away completely in the slow cooker and helps you start off with aromas that help cook the lamb along the way.